-Every company has its own special designs and features, but consumers who need an air purifier for medical reasons need to pay special attention to the filter.
+Every purifier company has its own special designs and features.
+But, shoppers really need to pay special attention to the filter.
 The filter is, after all, the heart and soul of any air purifier.
-In addition to the filter itself, however, customers need to be sure the filter is well sealed inside the machine.

 Pros and Cons